 Stolen vehicles in Ipswich

-Police are urging residents to secure their homes, vehicles and all equipment to avoid opportunistic thefts after two vehicles were reported stolen yesterday.
+Police are urging Ipswich residents to secure their homes, vehicles and all equipment to avoid opportunistic thefts after three cars were reported as stolen to the police.

-A white Kia Cerato Hatchback registration 599ZHL and a grey Volkswagen hatchback registration 606KDL were reported stolen yesterday to police.

-Police advise Ipswich residents to not leave your spare keys on your key rings for your house or other vehicles that opportunistic offenders could access.
+A blue Hyundai Kona registration 007YZR and a black Holden commodore ute registration 2LO0S3 and a silver Kia Cerato sedan registration 535ZIB have been reported as stolen to the police in the past two days.

 You can report information about crime anonymously to Crime Stoppers, a registered charity and community volunteer organisation, via www.crimestoppersqld.com.au 24hrs per day.